Trump’s Trolls Are Waging War on America’s Civil Servants

 A new target for online bashing is Megan Badasch, the NSC’s deputy executive secretary.
 Cernovich has accused her of leaking to the press and working with McMaster to orchestrate the departure of Tera Dahl, who was serving as the NSC’s deputy chief of staff.
 Dahl, a former Breitbart columnist, is taking a new job in the Trump administration, a move that was in the works for a while.

 Badasch is no Obama holdover; she has spent her career working in Republican politics, on Capitol Hill, and on presidential campaign teams.
-She was hired by the Trump campaign and worked on Trump’s transition team after the election.
+She was hired by the Trump campaign and worked on his transition team.
 When the White House sought to clamp down on leaks early in the administration, Badasch implemented a policy to restrict the distribution of documents within the government.

 One big mark against Badasch, according to Cernovich: She was seen eating lunch with her colleague, Ciaramella.